garrandall/popular-music-data/tracks/this-is-the-world-calling-bob-geldof.md

 And the operator says:

-"All is calm an' all is quiet
+"All is calm and all is quiet
-Close your eyes an' sleep tonight"
+Close your eyes and sleep tonight"

-This is the world calling (All is calm an' all is quiet) This is Earth (Close your eyes an' sleep tonight)
+This is the world calling (All is calm and all is quiet) This is Earth (Close your eyes and sleep tonight)
-This is the world calling (All is calm an' all is quiet) This is us (Close your eyes an' sleep tonight)
+This is the world calling (All is calm and all is quiet) This is us (Close your eyes and sleep tonight)

 I'm on a train now